 - Wet Grinder

 - Gallon size Ziplock bag for shaping

-- Place urad dal, roasted gram dal and raw rice in a container/vessel that can hold 3 times the volume of the ingredients.
-Add water to more than half the vessel and let it ferment for 5 hours or overnight.
+Place urad dal, roasted gram dal and raw rice in a container/vessel that can hold 3 times the volume of the ingredients.
+Add water to more than half the vessel and let it ferment for 4 hours or overnight.
 The grains will swell up to almost double in volume.

-- Drain and rinse the dal.
+Drain and rinse the dal.
 Grind it to a smooth thick batter with little water in the wet grinder (use manufacturers instructions).
 It should be airy and thick or you cannot shape them.
 Add salt to the last stages before transferring to a container.
-This ensure even distribution of salt in the batter.
+This ensures even distribution of salt in the batter.

-- Heat oil in the fryer or deep heat proof vessel to 350 F.
+Heat oil in the fryer or deep heatproof vessel to 350 F.

 Wet your hands and brush it across one side of the ziplock bag facing you.
 Place a lemon size or small ladle of the batter on the ziplock and flatten it slightly with your fingers.
 Make a hole in the middle to give the classic doughnut shape.
 See video in the post.